unital/tempe/docs/source/user_guide/introduction.rst

 using smaller in-memory buffers.
-However this significantly complicates the drawing code if using the standard :py:mod:`framebuf` module: what is being drawn needs to be translated into the relative coordinates of the smaller buffer, and drawing code that is outside of the region being updated shouldn't draw itself if at all possible.
+However this significantly complicates the drawing code if using the standard :py:mod:`framebuf` module: what is being drawn needs to be translated into the relative coordinates of the smaller buffer and, ideally, objects that are outside of the region being updated shouldn't attempt to draw themselves at all.

 At its core, Tempe solves this problem: it provides a high-level drawing API that lets users concentrate on what they want to draw and not how those drawing